The Definitive Guide to Alternative Data

 All indications are that the demand for alternative data will continue to increase.
 In fact, according to the 2022 Alternative Data Global Market Report, the global alternative data market will surpass $3 billion in the coming year.

-With that speed of market growth, we expect alternative data to be a major player in the future of finance.
+With that speed of market growth, we expect alternative data to be a major player in the future of investing.
 In this guide, we’ll cover everything you need to know about the fast-changing world of alternative data.

 - What Is Alternative Data?